 Why Am I Not Losing Weight?
 Expert Advice on Why the Scale Isn’t BudgingArticle posted in: South Beach Diet

 You’ll have lots of questions when you begin your weight loss journey.
 What foods are off limits?
 How many Proteins should I eat each day?
 What do I eat if I’m still hungry?
 I hate water; what can I drink instead?
-Answers to the top-asked questions can be found here > or can be obtained by talking to a weight loss counselor here > But ” why am I not losing weight ” is one of those frequently asked questions South Beach Diet Nutrition Support Counselor Stephanie Johnson says deserves special attention because there’s no simple answer.
+But ” why am I not losing weight ” is one of those frequently asked questions South Beach Diet expert Stephanie Johnson says deserves special attention, because there’s no simple answer.
 Moving past a weight loss plateau usually requires a combination of efforts.
-However Johnson says dieters should take comfort in the fact that plateaus are very common—especially when nearing your goal weight.
+However, Johnson says dieters should take comfort in the fact that plateaus are very common—especially when nearing your goal weight.
 And, it is possible to get past them.

 Up the Protein